whiteSHADOW1234/FinalProject/README.md

 ## Game Starting Scene
 ### Include:
-+ Nice looking backgrounds (main scene)
++ Nice looking background (Main Scene)
 + Game Start Button
 + Setting Button
 + Enable to play the music while playing this game

 ### Description:
-This is the first screen which pops up after you run this project on your device which had finish setting up the environment.
+This is the first screen that pops up after you run this project on your device which had to finish setting up the environment.

-you will probably see two buttons on it.
+You will probably see two buttons float up.

 After pressing the Game Start Button, you'll enter the Mode Selecting Page.